Vishalpandey1799/Murf-AI-Voice-Agent/README.md

 ### 🗓️ Day 14 – Folder Structure 🎨🖥️

---Structured Folder setup
+- Structured Folder setup
--- created helper functions
+- created helper functions

 ---

 ### 🗓️ Day 15 – Websockets 🎨🖥️

--- Today i created a endpoint /ws
+- Today i created a endpoint /ws
--- checked it on postman
+- checked it on postman
--- and it's working
+- and it's working

+---

+### 🗓️ Day 15 – Websockets 🎨🖥️

+Here’s a polished **LinkedIn post** draft for **Day 16 of your Voice Agent challenge** 👇

+---

+# 🎙️ Day 16 of 30 – Voice Agent Challenge by Murf AI

+🔹 **What I built**
+I implemented a system where the **client records audio and streams it live to the server** using **WebSockets**.
+Instead of collecting all chunks locally, the browser sends small packets of audio data to the server at regular intervals.

+On the **server side**, these binary audio chunks are received and saved directly into a file — no transcription, LLM, or TTS yet, just **pure audio capture and streaming**.

+🔹 **Why it matters**

+- Enables **real-time audio handling**
+- Scales better for longer recordings (no huge memory usage on client)
+- Lays the foundation for real-time features like **live transcription, voice commands, or streaming TTS** in future iterations

 ---